zgierisch/quedonde/README.md

 - Structural commands rely on migrations.
 If you see `[struct] structural tables unavailable`, run `python quedonde.py migrate` followed by `python quedonde.py index`.
 - For CI, call `python quedonde.py diagnose --json` to verify migrations and table counts before running structural tests.

 Happy searching!
-If you run into edge cases or need additional examples, open an issue or extend the tests under `tests/` + `documentation/fixtures/`.
+If you run into edge cases or need additional examples, open an issue and share the command output so we can reproduce it.